ethanbennett/portfolio/findings/Superform.md

 **Description**

-When a user calls any variation of deposit or withdraw from the SuperformRouter, the contracts will eventually deposit or redeem the specified amount of tokens from the superform's underlying vault.
+When a user calls any variation of deposit or withdraw from the `SuperformRouter`, the contracts will eventually deposit or redeem the specified amount of tokens from the superform's underlying vault.
 When the form implementation calls `v.redeem`, it checks that the number returned from the external call is greater than (or equal to) the amount included in the `txData` object supplied by the user — the problem is, it does not actually check that any tokens were received by the superform.
 For `v.deposit`, there is no validation of `dstAmount` of any kind.

 Since it is not safe to assume anything about how an external vault is designed, it is possible that a flawed implementation could silently fail but still return a valid integer.
 A malicious vault could also intentionally return a value without sending any tokens back.